-- Failure in Antenna-Status: If the antenna-Status problem stays the same after some retries, to long antenna cables could lead to a missing recognition of the antenna from the GNSS-receiver side.
+- Failure in Antenna-Status: The positioning system need only some more boot-time for the OS and some time for gather satellite information (30 90sec). - Failure in Antenna-Status: If the antenna-Status problem stays the same after some retries, to long antenna cables could lead to a missing recognition of the antenna from the GNSS-receiver side.
 The text field "Antenna-Status" shows ERROR or SHORT in that case. - No Data received/ No Satellites visible: Please check this step with GNSS antennas outdoor.